LIFE-SpaceMission/.github/profile/README.md

 - [Konrad+2023](https://github.com/LIFE-SpaceMission/Konrad2023_LIFESeries-IX) - _Large Interferometer For Exoplanets (LIFE) IX.
 Assessing the impact of clouds on atmospheric retrievals at mid-infrared wavelengths with a Venus-twin exoplanet_
 - [Mettler+2024](https://github.com/LIFE-SpaceMission/Mettler2024_Earth-as-Exoplanet) - _Earth as an Exoplanet.
 III.
 Using Empirical Thermal Emission Spectra as an Input for Atmospheric Retrieval of an Earth-twin Exoplanet_
 - [Konrad+2024](https://github.com/LIFE-SpaceMission/Konrad2024_Pursuing-Truth) -  _Pursuing Truth: Improving Retrievals on Mid-infrared Exo-Earth Spectra with Physically Motivated Water Abundance Profiles and Cloud Models_
 - [Angerhausen+2024](https://github.com/LIFE-SpaceMission/Angerhausen2024_LIFESeries-XII) -  _Large Interferometer For Exoplanets (LIFE).
 XII.
 The Detectability of Capstone Biosignatures in the Mid-infrared—Sniffing Exoplanetary Laughing Gas and Methylated Halogens_
+- [Alei+2024](https://github.com/LIFE-SpaceMission/Alei2024_LIFESeries-XIII/tree/main) - _Large Interferometer For Exoplanets (LIFE): XIII.
+The Value of Combining Thermal Emission and Reflected Light for the Characterization of Earth Twins_

 ----------